bagder/http3-explained/en/quic-connections.md

 that its peer uses.

-The primary function of these connection IDs is to ensure that changes in addressing at lower protocol layers (UDP, IP, and below) don't cause packets for a QUIC connection to be delivered to the wrong endpoint.
+The primary function of these connection IDs is to ensure that changes in addressing at lower protocol layers (UDP, IP, and below) do not cause packets for a QUIC connection to be delivered to the wrong endpoint.

 By taking advantage of the connection ID, connections can thus migrate between